liyin2015/python-coding-interview/README.md

-**Join me on discord for further discussion and full access of the book: https://discord.gg/ZXnSag7fMP**
+**Join me on discord server: https://discord.gg/ZXnSag7fMP, for early access of the book and a supportive community**
 # *Hands-on Algorithmic Problem Solving*